 With the summer often comes parties and playtime in the backyard, but this fun might not last if rodents and snakes have made your property their home.
-Bug Out wants to protect your family and guests by teaching you more about these pests and wildlife.
+Bug Out wants to help you keep your home free of rodents and snakes this summer.
+Let us protect your family and guests by teaching you more about these pests and wildlife.

 Rodents are attracted to garbage and waste from cereals, fruits, grains and vegetables.
 They also chew cardboard to make nests out of it.
 These pests contaminate food and surfaces with feces and urine, spreading diseases.
 Rodents chew on a variety of other items as well, including electric wires and insulation, which causes damage in and around homes.
 Be on the lookout for these common pests in Atlanta: